Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Trapped-Ion Quantum Simulation: a Focus on Chemical Dynamics

-On the other hand, the electronic coupling can mix the donor-acceptor sites forming the upper and lower hybridized states in the strongly adiabatic regime ($V_x>\gamma,V_x\sim\lambda/4$).
-Hence, the transfer rate characteristics associated with this regime feature the disappearance of the vibrational mode structure and its proportionality with the dissipation rate $\gamma$ at low $\Delta E$ and the recovery of the distinct peaks from the release of the initially trapped population in the upper delocalized energy surface at high $\Delta E$ despite the general decrease in the transfer rates with increasing $\Delta E$.
-By sweeping $V_x/\gamma$ at $\Delta E = l\omega$ ($l=2$), it was possible to identify an optimal transfer regime in Fig. \ref{fig:et}c, which highlights the importance of decoherence in excitation transport, as previously reported in solid-state, biomolecular, atomic systems, and in Ref. \cite{Maier2019ENAQT}.
+On the other hand, the electronic coupling can mix the donor-acceptor sites, forming the upper and lower hybridized states in the strongly adiabatic regime ($V_x>\gamma,V_x\sim\lambda/4$).
+Hence, the transfer-rate characteristics associated with this regime feature proportionality to the dissipation rate $\gamma$ and the absence of the vibrational-mode structure at low $\Delta E$ and the recovery of the distinct resonant peaks from the release of the initially trapped population in the upper delocalized energy surface at high $\Delta E$ despite the general decrease in the transfer rates with increasing $\Delta E$.
+By sweeping $V_x/\gamma$ at $\Delta E = l\omega$ ($l=2$), it was possible to identify an optimal transfer regime in Fig.~\ref{fig:et}c, which highlights the importance of decoherence in excitation transfer, as previously reported in solid-state, biomolecular, atomic systems, and in Ref.~\cite{Maier2019ENAQT}.

-Another analog quantum simulation of open-system molecular dynamics was recently demonstrated by Navickas et al. \cite{Navickas2025} to study the nonadiabatic photochemical dynamics of a pyrazine molecule interacting with a thermal bath.
+Another analog quantum simulation of open-system molecular dynamics was recently demonstrated by Navickas et al.~\cite{Navickas2025} to study the nonadiabatic photochemical dynamics of a pyrazine molecule interacting with an effectively infinite-temperature bath.
 Without coupling to the environment, the closed molecular system can be modeled as:

 where the states $\ket{\uparrow}$ and $\ket{\downarrow}$, defining the Pauli operators $\hat{\sigma}_{x,z}$, represent two electronic states, specifically the bright (large transition dipole moment) $\pi\pi^*$ and dark $n\pi*$ states.
 In addition, parameters $g_1$ and $g_2$ determine the interaction strengths of the electronic states to the tuning ($\omega_1$) and coupling ($\omega_2$) vibrational modes, respectively.
 The vibronic and harmonic terms together induce a conical intersection, where the potential energy surfaces coincide, leading to the breakdown of the Born-Oppenheimer approximation, which enables fast population transfer between the electronic states.
 Meanwhile, $\Delta E$ introduces a slope to the energy landscape of the system.